Don't try to treat a sexually transmitted disease, or STD, yourself. These diseases are contagious and serious. You must see a doctor.

 Hepatitis B: The goal of hepatitis B treatment is to stop liver damage by preventing the virus from spreading.
 There are now five drugs approved for use in hepatitis B: adefovir, entecavir, interferon alpha, lamivudine, and pegylated interferon.
 Each has pros and cons that you should discuss with your doctor.
 If you develop significant liver damage from hepatitis B, a liver transplant may be necessary.

 Trichomoniasis : Infection by this organism is treated with the drug metronidazole, and the cure rate is about 90%.
-The drug is usually taken orally, but women in their first three months of pregnancy may be prescribed a cream or suppository to insert into the vagina.
-If this is ineffective, they can be given metronidazole pills to take in the second or third trimesters.
+If you're pregnant, you may bee given the drug in your second or third trimesters.
 Your partner should also get treated.
 You you get retested after three months to be certain the infection has cleared.
 Do this even if your partner has been treated.